Did Welch’s ANOVA Make Fisher's Classic One-Way ANOVA Obsolete?

 When the group standard deviations are unequal and the significance level is set at 0.05, the simulation error rate for:

 - The traditional one-way ANOVA ranges from 0.02 to 0.22, while

 - Welch’s ANOVA has a much smaller range, from 0.046 to 0.054.

 Additionally, for cases where the group standard deviations are equal, there is only a negligible difference in statistical power between these two procedures.

 You might be using Welch’s ANOVA already without realizing it.
 Because of the advantages described above, the Assistant only performs Welch’s ANOVA.

-Starting in Minitab 17, you can also perform Welch’s ANOVA outside of the Assistant.
+You can also perform Welch’s ANOVA outside of the Assistant.
 Go to Stat > ANOVA > One-Way.
 Click Options, and uncheck Assume equal variances.
 You can also perform multiple comparisons using the Games-Howell method to identify differences between pairs of groups.

 Below is example output for Welch's ANOVA from the Assistant.
 Just like the classic one-way ANOVA, look at the p-value to determine significance and use the Means Comparison Chart to look for differences between specific groups.